acdh-oeaw/graphviewer/docs/userdocs.rst

 The user interface is divided into 4 main parts:

 Index
-   Lists all available Profiles, Components, Elements and used Data Categories The lists can be filtered (enter search pattern in the input box at the top of the index-pane).
+   Lists all available nodes grouped by type.
+   The lists can be filtered (enter search pattern in the input box at the top of the index-pane).
    By clicking on individual items, they are added to the `selected nodes` and get rendered in the graph pane.